-$$N{qual,yr} = \sum{a=0}^{6} [N{yr,a} \times pnorm(16, Len{yr,a}, cvLen \times Len{yr,a})]$$
+$$N{qual,yr} = \sum{a=0}^{6} \left(N{yr,a} \times pnorm(16, Len{yr,a}, cvLen \times Len{yr,a}) \right)$$

 The trout emigration performance metric was calculated as the average of the annual modeled number of trout migrating from Glen to Marble Canyon during a 20-year simulation period.
 The Glen Canyon Trout submodel computes the number of trout migrating to Marble Canyon as a fraction of the recruitment estimate from the previous year (Figure F-3).
 A linear model with a zero intercept explained about 70% of the estimated outmigration from Korman et al. (2012).
-The model predicts that on average, the number of out-migrants is 42% of the recruitment value from the previous year; however, there is considerable interannual variation in this percentage (95% of values are between 0 and 91%).
+The model predicts that on average, the number of out-migrants is 42% of the recruitment value from the previous year; however, there is considerable interannual variation in this paraentage (95% of values are between 0 and 91%).
+A normal distribution (wavers) with a this percentage (95% of values are between 0 and 91%).
 A normal distribution (rnorm) with a mean equal to the mean of the logit-transformed annual proportions and a standard deviation equal to the standard deviation of the transformed proportions was used to simulate the proportion of fish out-migrating in each year of the simulation.
 The back-transformed proportions were then multiplied by the previous year's recruitment (Rec{yr-1}) to calculate the out-migration each year:

-$$Out{vr} = Rec{vr-1} \times logit[rnorm(mean = -0.35, sd = 1.65)]$$
+$$Out{yr} = Rec{yr-1} \times logit(rnorm(mean = -0.35, sd = 1.65))$$

-Parameter estimates for the key linear models (recruitment-flow, out-migrationrecruitment, asymptotic length-abundance) were estimated by linear regression.
-The variancecovariance matrices for these models, which represent the extent of uncertainty in parameter estimates and their covariation, were used to generate 1,000 different parameter values for each relationship.
+Parameter estimates for the key linear models (recruitment-flow, out-migration-recruitment, asymptotic length-abundance) were estimated by linear regression.
+The variance-covariance matrices for these models, which represent the extent of uncertainty in parameter estimates and their covariation, were used to generate 1,000 different parameter values for each relationship.
 The simulation model integrated over these values to incorporate uncertainty in key functional relationships when making predictions for any long-term strategy and hydrologic trace.

 In addition to the performance metrics that were used to evaluate the potential effects of alternatives and long-term strategies on the trout fishery and downstream migration of trout, the trout submodel also kept track of the number of TMFs expected to be triggered during each 20-year simulation period.
-The number of TMFs during a 20-year period was used as one indicator of how American Indian Tribes-some of which consider lethal actions to fish an adverse effect if there is no beneficial use-could be affected by alternatives and long-term strategies (see Appendix I), rather than as a measure of effects on the trout fishery itself.
+The number of TMFs during a 20-year period was used as one indicator of how American Indian Tribes, some of which consider lethal actions to fish an adverse effect if there is no beneficial use, could be affected by alternatives and long-term strategies (see Appendix I) rather than a measure of effects on the trout fishery itself.